f-block/DFRWS-USA-2020/README.md

 # DFRWS-USA-2020

-This is the online repository for the paper "Hiding Process Memory via Anti-Forensic Techniques".
-It contains all material referenced in the paper.
+The online repository for the paper "Hiding Process Memory via Anti-Forensic Techniques" can be found [here](https://github.com/DFRWS-memory-subversion/DFRWS-USA-2020).

-The content will be updated in July 2020, shortly before DFRWS US 2020.